WOOB0T/WOOB0T/README.md

 ###

-<h4 align="left">⤷ I'm currently a first-year student of Information Systems course.<br> ͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏- ⤷  When I'm not coding, i like to play sudoku, read sci-fi books 'n mimir with my puppy, pitoco. 💤</h4>
+<h4 align="left">⤷ I'm currently a first-year student of Information Systems course.</h4> ͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏

+<h4 align="left">⤷ When I'm not coding, i like to play sudoku, read sci-fi books 'n mimir with my puppy, pitoco. 💤</h4>

 ###